ggabbiani/orthodocs/README.md

     /home/giampa $ orthodocs --src-root example/sources --doc-root example/docs

-will scan all the SCAD sources in the source-root and produce the relative documents in the doc-root
+will scan all the SCAD sources in the source-root and produce the consequent documents in the doc-root

     /home/
     ┖── giampa/